What does a qualifying R&D Tax Credit project look like?

 - the need to invest time and money - as 'eureka' moments won't qualify nor would there be attributable cost to enhance under the relief in such a case;

-- that the project does not have to succeed to qualify for relief (aborted projects qualify for R&D tax relief, in fact they often provide some of the best evidence of technically uncertain and challenging work!).
+- that the project does not have to succeed to qualify for R&D tax relief (aborted projects qualify; in fact they often provide some of the best evidence of technically uncertain and challenging work!).

 No single qualifying R&D tax project is ever the same but these are some of the common attributes that might help you think about whether you have been undertaking project work that might qualify under this generous UK government tax relief.